leancodepl/corelibrary/docs/README.md

 ## Domain Driven Design

 LeanCode Core Library is strongly based on concepts of Domain Driven Design.
-If you are not familiar with this approach to developing software please check out the following books:
+If you are not familiar with this approach to developing software, you can check these books:

 1. Domain-Driven Design: Tackling Complexity in the Heart of Software, Eric Evans
 2. Implementing Domain-Driven Design, Vaughn Vernon